Castium Revelio: Let’s Get Mysterious!

 You can view a selection of photos of Fiennes in both Moscow and NYC below, and be sure to experience The White Crow in theaters!

 John Cleese (Nearly Headless Nick) has wrapped up filming on romantic comedy The Naked Wanderer.
 Cleese plays media mogul Brian King, uncle of Cameron King (Callan Durlik), whose best friend, Jake (Angus McLaren), has made the decision to trek 2,500 miles up the coast of Western Australia wearing only a loincloth.
 Jake is making the walk under the guise of raising money for charity while actually attempting to win back his ex-girlfriend.
 Cleese's character offers to sponsor the venture in hopes of a bit of good press.
-There's no information yet on whether the movie will be released in the US or the UK, but you can view a photo of Cleese during filming below.
+There's no information yet on whether the movie will be released in the US or the UK.

 Cleese and his infamous comedy troupe, Monty Python, are also celebrating the 40th anniversary of 1979's Life of Brian, the story of a man born on Christmas Day in the manger next door to Jesus.
 In honor of the milestone, the hilarious flick is returning to cinemas around the US and the UK.